hw581/Brain-Network-/README.md

 Setup:

-We have preprocessed fMRI data (time series corresponding to 64 times 64 times 33 voxels) and a list of changepoints in time
+We have preprocessed fMRI data (time series corresponding to 64 times 64 times 33 voxels) and a list of changepoints.

 We want to
 1)create brain networks corresponding to time segment segmented by changepoints